Decoding United Airlines Holdings's Options Activity: What's the Big Picture?

 United Airlines is a major us network carrier with hubs in San Francisco, Chicago, Houston, Denver, Los Angeles, New York/Newark, and Washington, D.C.
 United operates a hub-and-spoke system that is more focused on international and long-haul travel than its large U.S. peers.

-Where Is United Airlines Holdings Standing Right Now?
-With a volume of 3,041,197, the price of UAL is down -3.94% at $43.63.
-RSI indicators hint that the underlying stock may be approaching oversold.
-Next earnings are expected to be released in 75 days.
-Professional Analyst Ratings for United Airlines Holdings
+United Airlines Holdings's Current Market Status With a volume of 6,422,937, the price of UAL is down -3.3% at $38.86.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 71 days.
+What The Experts Say On United Airlines Holdings

-Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $80.0.
+A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $80.0.

 An analyst from TD Cowen has decided to maintain their Buy rating on United Airlines Holdings, which currently sits at a price target of $80.